Krider Performing Arts Center

-Krider Performing Arts Center (KPAC) is an auditorium in Paris, Henry County, Tennessee, United States.
-The building is attached to the Paris Elementary School, which frequently makes use of the auditorium.
-KPAC consists of a full stage with curtains, backstage/props room, green room, piano room, sound booth, catswalk, lobby with a ticket counter, and a large auditorium that can seat roughly 500-600 people.
+Krider Performing Arts Center (KPAC) is an auditorium located in Paris, Henry County, Tennessee, United States.
+It is attached to Paris Elementary School, which frequently utilizes the facility.
+KPAC features a full stage with curtains, a backstage props room, a green room, a piano room, a sound booth, a catwalk, and a lobby with a ticket counter.
+The auditorium has a seating capacity of approximately 500 to 600 people.

 Uses

 Aside from the frequent use by the elementary school, the city also uses KPAC.
 Professionals and other traveling groups have graced the auditorium, usually drawing more crowds than locally sponsored programs, though both types' audience turn-outs don't always depend on the performer(s).
 Paris city schools (grades pre-school through eighth) have free in-school music programs that use KPAC for general music, strings, and band concerts.

 It also hosts various both profit and non-profit groups throughout the year.
 Because the auditorium has the sound booth and stage, musical and promotional groups also book appearances.
 Recently, community churches have taken short residency on Sundays.
 Since the accommodations and services at KPAC are relatively convenient for the area, the auditorium is popular among the region.

 The Krider Center is used yearly for theatrical purposes, too.